-Earlier this year in March, I once again visited Tokyo together with my husband and my brother.
+Earlier this year in March, I once again visited Tokyo during a trip through Japan.
 Like last time in 2016, I decided to rent a mobility scooter for 12 days from Marudai Motor Company in Asakusa.

 The following post is not sponsored by any means!
 I get no benefit out of this article!

 Why rent a mobility scooter and not come with your own?